joshualawson/joshualawson.github.io/_posts/2018-07-09-koron-game-engine.md

 Once I gave up on Rust I decided to do some more research into using Go, finding that their were not many game dev resources for Go as not many have used go for game dev, I made the bold choice that I would pave the way myself and give it a crack.

-So day one of KGE was mostly spent using the opengl and glfw library to get a basic window up, once I was happy with that I started neatening my package up to make everything easy to initialise for game devs from there I moved on to doing some research into what are the industry "standard" for models and animations etc.
+So day one of KE was mostly spent using the opengl and glfw library to get a basic window up, once I was happy with that I started neatening my package up to make everything easy to initialise for game devs from there I moved on to doing some research into what are the industry "standard" for models and animations etc.
 I decided I would support two model types, the OBJ spec and the COLLADA spec.

-Most of my recent time spent on KGE has been implementing the OBJ spec so that I can start reading/parsing .obj files into memory for use with OpenGL so keep an eye on this space as I dare say my next post will be in a bit more detail about implementing the OBJ parser and hopefully have some models loaded up into my game engine!
+Most of my recent time spent on KE has been implementing the OBJ spec so that I can start reading/parsing .obj files into memory for use with OpenGL so keep an eye on this space as I dare say my next post will be in a bit more detail about implementing the OBJ parser and hopefully have some models loaded up into my game engine!